 \section{Experiments}

-We empirically validate the performance of the proposed approach on time series regression and classification tasks (see also Appendix~\ref{sec:appendix_datasets}), and with respect to traditional RC and fully-trainable sequence models.
-As our fully-trainable models, we consider a LSTM, a standard Transformer \citep{vaswani2017attention}, a Linear Recurrent Unit (LRU) \citep{orvieto2023resurrecting} \footnote{Code from \href{https://github.com/NicolasZucchet/minimal-LRU}{github.com/NicolasZucchet/minimal-LRU}.}, and Mamba \citep{gu2024mamba} \footnote{Code from \href{https://github.com/state-spaces/mamba}{github.com/state-spaces/mamba}.} to cover a wide range of model classes, including recurrent neural networks, attention-based neural networks, and deep state space models, respectively.
-See Appendix~\ref{sec:appendix_experimental_setting} for details on the experimental setting and Appendix~\ref{sec:appendix_additional_experiments} for experiments on hyperparameters' sensitivity and comparison with other structured RC approaches.
+We empirically evaluate the proposed approach on time series regression and classification tasks (see also Appendix~\ref{sec:appendix_datasets}) against traditional RC and fully-trainable sequence models (see also Appendix~\ref{sec:appendix_sequence_models}).
+See Appendix~\ref{sec:appendix_experimental_setting} for details on the experimental setting and model selection, and Appendix~\ref{sec:appendix_additional_experiments} for additional experiments, including hyperparameter sensitivity analyses, ablations, and benchmarks on Long Range Arena \cite{tay2021long}.

-\textbf{Comparison with respect to traditional RC.} Fig.~\ref{fig:results_rc} compares ParalESN provides with respect to traditional RC from performance and efficiency perspectives.
-The left panels presents the trade-off between performance and efficiency, the right panel presents a critical difference plot ranking models based on their overall performance.
-We observe that ParalESN is both more accurate and more efficient with respect to its counterpart (shallow or deep).
-In particular, ParalESN (deep), despite consisting of multiple reservoir layers, is able to stay competitive in terms of recurrence speed with respect to a shallow ESN.
-Additionally, ParalESN outperforms its shallow counterpart by a statistically significant margin.
-Although there is not statistically significant difference between the performance of ParalESN (deep) and ESN (deep), the former is the top-performing model while being considerably more efficient.
+\textbf{Comparison with respect to traditional RC.} Fig.~\ref{fig:results_rc} compares ParalESN with respect to traditional RC from predictive performance and computational efficiency perspectives.
+The left panel presents the trade-off between predictive performance and computational efficiency; the right panel presents a critical difference diagram ranking models based on their overall performance.
+We observe that ParalESN and ParalESN (deep) are both more accurate and more efficient than their counterparts.
+In particular, ParalESN (deep), despite consisting of multiple reservoir layers, remains competitive in terms of recurrence speed with a single layer ESN.
+Finally, ParalESN outperforms its shallow counterpart by a statistically significant margin.
+Although there is no statistically significant difference between ParalESN (deep) and ESN (deep) in terms of performance, the former is the top-performing model while being considerably more efficient.

-\subsection{Time series regression}
+\subsection{Time Series Regression}